rottenroddan/rottenroddan/README.md

 # My names Steven.

 I'm an entry level software developer looking to expand my skills on various topics.
-I would argue I'm interested in many different topics, and I am constantly striving to learn more and brush up on my prior skills. <br>
+I would argue I'm interested in many different topics, and I am constantly striving to learn more and brush up on my prior skills.
+I have a great foundation in numerical mathematics, and thus want to persue a Masters in the future with <br>

 # Topics of Interest
 - Algorithms and Data Structures